 BLEND FOR MORE FIBER

 While juice is still a source of vitamins and minerals, straining out the pulp removes most or all of the dietary fiber, leaving it with a major nutritional disadvantage.
 Most people need more fiber in their diet.
-The average American downs only 14 grams of fiber per day, which is just over half the daily need for women and one-third of what men require.
+The average American consumes only 14 grams of fiber per day, just over half the daily need for women and one-third of what men require.

 Fiber is essential for long-term health, too.
-It absorbs cholesterol in your digestive tract and flushes it out of your body, which is helpful for reducing risk factors for heart disease.
+It absorbs cholesterol in your digestive tract and flushes it out of your body, which helps reduce risk factors for heart disease.
 Meals high in fiber also keep your digestive system moving, preventing constipation.

 BLEND TO REDUCE FOOD WASTE